ALZ (steelworks): History

-Subsequently, in 2006, Arcelor was taken over by Mittal Steel to form ArcelorMittal, and the works is now part of ArcelorMittal's stainless steel division.
+Subsequently, in 2006, Arcelor merged with Mittal Steel Company to form ArcelorMittal, and the works is now part of ArcelorMittal's stainless steel division.

 Production

 Initially the company processed steel by cold rolling, annealing and other processes, using stainless steel imported from the USA.
 Later the plant expanded to include casting, and an electric foundry installed in 1970.
 Cast stainless blocks were produced at the factory and sent to the Espérance-Longdoz plant in Chertal, Liege for conversion to slab, they then returned to ALZ for rolling.

 Continuous cast stainless steel production was introduced in the mid-1970s, eliminated the need to have slabbing done at Chertal.
 Widths of up to 2050 mm could be continuous cast.
 In 1987, an electric foundry was installed with ultra-high power electric arc furnace, converter and vacuum oxygen decarburisation increasing capacity by more than double.

 As of 2002 steel production was ~1million tonne pa producing stainless steel coil and plate mainly from scrap.
 The factory site of 78.5 ha is connected to the rail network, and is situated on the north bank of the Albert Canal from which it draws cooling water.